-1. \ 1.
-Waste Reduction In accordance with the waste hierarchy, reducing the amount of waste we generate in the first place is the best environmental (and ncial) outcome 1 Wha When Why 1.1 Food waste reduction Ongoing Composition analysis shows us that c70% of food waste was avoidable and it is one of the most carbon intensive items in our waste.
+In accordance with the waste hierarchy, reducing the amount of waste we generate in the first place is the best environmental (and financial) outcome

+Food waste reduction Refill campaign Signpost to zero When Ongoing Ongoing Why Composition analysis shows us that c70% of food waste was avoidable and it is one of the most carbon intensive items in our waste.
 As set out in the climate emergency strategy, in the medium term we will seek to work with partners to develop food waste strategy for Somerset (to avoid food becoming waste in the first place), including prioritising a food waste reduction campaign across Somerset.
 Presence at relevant events will focus on food waste reduction.
-1.2 Refill campaign Ongoing SWP coordinates the Refill campaign in Somerset, encouraging reusable alternatives to single use water bottles.
-SWP will use existing channel to raise profile of any Refill.org.uk initiatives and work with partners to promote related schemes (e.g. SWT Wessex Water drinking station).
-1.3 Signpost to zero waste shops 2022/23 Building on SWP's crowd-sourced listing of zero/minimal waste shops across Somerset will complete development of an online map that helps identify these shops, linking in with the recycling A-Z. Promotion of this tool will make it easier for people to do the right thing.
-1.4 Reusable nappies Ongoing Continue to provide support to local cloth (reusable) nappy library groups to enable them to provide support and nappy loan kits to more families.
+SWP coordinates the Refill campaign in Somerset, encouraging reusable alternatives to single use water bottles.
+SWP will use existing channel to raise profile of any Refill.org.uk initiatives reduction Refill campaign Signpost to zero carbon intensive items in our waste.
+As set out in the climate emergency strategy, in the medium term we will seek to work with partners to develop food waste strategy for Somerset (to avoid food becoming waste in the first place), including prioritising a food waste reduction campaign across Somerset.
+Presence at relevant events will focus on food waste reduction.
+SWP coordinates the Refill campaign in Somerset, encouraging reusable alternatives to single Signpost to zero Ongoing SWP coordinates the Refill campaign in Somerset, encouraging reusable alternatives to single O . and work with partners to promote related schemes (e.g. SWT Wessex Water drinking station). waste shops 2022/23 Building on SWP's crowd-sourced listing of zero/minimal waste shops across Somerset will complete development of an online map that helps identify these shops, linking in with the recycling A-Z. Promotion of this tool will make it easier for people to do the right thing.
+Reusable nappies Ongoing Continue to provide support to local cloth (reusable) nappy library groups to enable them to provide support and nappy loan kits to more families.
 Whilst we recognise reusable nappies will not be a solution for all, we want it to be easier for those considering their use to make it work for them.
 Approach and actions to be shaped by feedback from parents after what has been a very disrupted year.
-1.5 Waste prevention campaigns Ongoing Seasonal campaign ahead of the 2022 festive season seeking to reduce cardboard 'consumption' - potentially an expanded 'think outside the box' campaign for Christmas 2022 to promote local businesses that are exemplars for sustainability Seek funding opportunities to enable other campaigns (SWP resources will primarily be focussed on reuse and recycling) and review the pledge against preventable plastic.
-1.6 Engaging with young people Ongoing Our Schools Against Waste programme highlights waste reduction, as does the newly launched Eco Schools grant funding.
-SWP will seek to engage with further with Youth Parliament and other relevant communities and understand best ways to engage young people. success? on spec make co on spec make co ports quarterly to the board on waste minimisation (total household arisings) as well as updating ific projects through the Board performance report.
+Waste prevention campaigns Ongoing Seasonal campaign ahead of the 2022 festive season seeking to reduce cardboard 'consumption' - potentially an expanded 'think outside the box' campaign for Christmas 2022 to promote local businesses that are exemplars for sustainability Seek funding opportunities to enable other campaigns (SWP resources will primarily be focussed on reuse and recycling) and review the pledge against preventable plastic.
+Engaging with young people Ongoing Our Schools Against Waste programme highlights waste reduction, as does the newly launched Eco Schools grant funding.
+SWP will seek to engage with further with Youth Parliament and other relevant communities and understand best ways to engage young people. success? on s ports quarterly to the board on waste minimisation (total household arisings) as well as updating ific projects through the Board performance report.
 The impact of Covid on behaviours does omparisons challenging.
-Waste composition analysis will help us understand what Somerset ts are throwing away.
+Waste composition analysis will help us understand what Somerset F Reusable nappies Vaste prevention campaigns Engaging with roung people Reusable nappies Ongoing Vaste prevention campaigns Engaging with roung people vill we measure ss?
+SWP re on spec